denisemartini/ModPop/log_ModPop_analysis.md

 bash ../ModPop_repo/GBS_vcf_filtering.sh
 ```
 There were a couple of fixes to make (wrong directory setup, error in sample names in population.txt), but it seemed to have worked fine.
 Set up the correct input file in the script and running again as above.

+###### 12.12.18
+I am left with 103,563 loci after the filtering, the bulk of it was in the thinning.
+For the next bit I am joining the per population HWE and LD stats in R, in order to identify the loci that are in disequilibrium in 3 or more populations and eventually filter them out, too.
+The report of this analysis is in a separate markdown document, called `HWE_LD_analysis.Rmd`.